-Amiens suffered greatly in both world wars, and didn't benefit from housing developments in the 1960's and 1970's.
-Since that time however the town has taken trouble to enhance its appeal - efforts which continue to this time, with several parts of the town now being much improved.
+France This Way comment: Amiens suffered greatly in both world wars, and didn't benefit from housing developments in the 1960's and 1970's.
+However, since that time the town has taken trouble to enhance its appeal and these efforts continue to today, with several parts of the town now much improved.

-Other highlights in Amiens include the curious looking belfry (belltower) dating from the 13th - 15th century and one time important meeting point for the nobles of the town.
+Another highlight in Amiens include the curious looking belfry (belltower) from the 13th - 15th century and one time important meeting point for the nobles of the town.
 The lower, square part of the belfry is original but the upper part, in baroque style, was added in the 18th century.

-The Town Hall and Palais of Justice are important buildings from the 18th-19th centuries, both in the neo-classical style popular at that time.
-The substantial 16-sided Cirque Municipal dates from the same period.
+The Town Hall and Palais of Justice are important buildings from the 18th-19th centuries, both in the neo-classical style popular at that time, and the substantial 16-sided Cirque Municipal dates from the same period.

-Even more recent, the Perret Tower is an interesting example of more recent architecture in Amiens.
+Of more recent construction, the Perret Tower is an interesting example of more recent architecture in Amiens.
 Built around 1950 it was one of the earliest skyscrapers to be built in France, and for many years was the tallest skyscraper in Europe.

 Museums, gardens and events